 802.1.4 Swimming pools.
 Where wastewater from swimming pools, backwash from filters and water from pool deck drains discharge to the building drainage system, the discharge shall be through an indirect waste pipe by means of an air gap and have approval of the authority having jurisdiction.

-Delete Section 802.1.8 entirely and add the following:
+Delete IPC section 802.1.8 entirely and add the following:

 802.2 Installation.
 Indirect waste piping shall discharge through an air gap or air break into a waste receptor.
 Waste receptors and standpipes shall be trapped and vented and shall connect to the drainage system.
-All indirect waste piping that exceeds 30 inches (762mm) in developed length measured horizontally, or 54 inches (1372 mm) in total developed length shall be trapped.
+All indirect waste piping that exceeds thirty inches (30”) (762 mm) in developed length measured horizontally, or fifty-four inches (54”) (1372 mm) in total developed length shall be trapped.

 Add the following new section: